gabrielstramontin/mslearn-Entra/Instructions/Labs/06-perform-basic-conditional-access.md

 1. Set the value to **On**.
 1. Select the **Create** button.

    **Lab tip** - You have three options to pick from, and you can change value at any time, without having to change the policy.
-On, enables the policy to run.
-Off, turn the policy off in case you need to modify it.
-Report-only, use this option to review the impact of the policy before you fully turn it on.
+   - On = enables the policy to run
+   - Off = turn the policy off in case you need to modify it.
+   - Report-only = use this option to review the outcome of the policy before you fully turn it on.

 ## Task 2 - Perform a What If analysis for a conditional access policy